graezykev/normalise-your-git-commit-and-push/steps.md

 ## 4. Commit Message Hook

 In the previous steps, we introduced the Git Pre-Commit Hook, which activates immediately after you execute the `git commit` command but before the commit message editor opens or the commit is finalized.

+And after that, after the Git Pre-Commit Hook is triggered, the next hook is the Commit Message Hook, or specifically speaking, the `commit-msg` script.
+In this hook, you're able to get the **Commit Message** from the commit message editor or from the message you provide via `git commit -m 'message'`.

 Our next step is to validate the **format of the commit message**.